- 13.6.9.1.

 START

-TRANSACTION
+TRANSACTION or

-BEGIN
+BEGIN statement

-and ending it with a COMMIT
+and ending it with a COMMIT or

 ROLLBACK

 statement.
-See Section 12.3.1, “START TRANSACTION
+See Section 12.3.1, “START TRANSACTION,

-, and
+COMMIT, and

-Syntax”.
+ROLLBACK Syntax”.

 If autocommit mode is disabled within a session with SET

-, the session always has a transaction
+autocommit = 0, the session always has a transaction

 open.
-A COMMIT
+A COMMIT or

 ROLLBACK